 Pulling back into the small rural farm, I found 70 year old Ted Houser, working on a neighbor's lawn mower.
 Ted graciously took a break to show me around his collection of agricultural implements and equipment.
 The collection was scattered around the yard and also filled three rooms and the two bathrooms in a fairly large out building.
 (Yes the bathrooms were filled with tools and kitchen utensils as well!)
 Many of the items on exhibit had been used on this farm which has been in the Houser family for over 100 years.

-The collection is fun, but the highlight of the visit was meeting Ted Houser.
+The collection is fun, but the highlight of my visit was meeting Ted Houser.
 I can't remember how many times he said he was going to show me something I had never seen before or challenged me to guess what some farm tool or implement was.
-Few of the items on exhibit have labels and the tour would have meant little to me without Ted.
+Few of the items on exhibit have labels and the tour would have meant as much to me without Ted.